vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Dāvikorvi, Candrabbāga and Kās dira.
 Here Dāvikorvi' means *as Sridhara says, the country on the Devikā; B (r. that joins Gandaki) Var.
 144. 83, 112-13 (Devika nama devānām prabhāvāc- ca tapasyatām.
 1 oiyamārthā samu.

 dbhūtā Gandakya militā subha), Var.
 214. 48; C (under Gaya ) Va.
 112. 30, 77.
-41 (Vrsa küpa for sraddha on).
+41 (Vrsa kūpa for sraddha on).
 Br.
 III.
 13. 41.
 Anu.
 25. 21 and 165.
 19, K. II.
 37. 25, P. I. 25.
 9-14, N. II.
 47. 27, Vi.
 II.
 15. 6.
 Vām.
 78. 37-all these extol Devika, but it is not clear what river is meant.
 NM 152 153 say that it is holy like Irāvati, is identified with Umā and located in Madra i.e. between Rāviand Chenab, Pan.
 (VII.3.1) expressly mentions the river Devikā and the Mbh. thereon gives the illustration 'Dāvikakulah sālayah' (paddy grown on the banks of the Devika is so called).
 Panini probably mentions some river in the Panjab.
 Dey p.
-55 says that the southern portion of Sarayü is called Devika or Devā.
+55 says that the southern portion of Sarayū is called Devika or Devā.
 Vām.
 84. 12 refers to Devikatirtha brāhmanas, SK.
 VII Prabhasa-mahatmya, chap.
-278. 66 67 speak of Mülasthana (modern Multan) as situated on the Devika : P. I, 25.
+278. 66 67 speak of Mūlasthana (modern Multan) as situated on the Devika : P. I, 25.
 9-14 (5 yojanas long and

 yojana wide).
 In Vi.
 II.
 15. 6 the city called Viranagara is said to be situated on the bank of the Devika and as founded by Pulastya.
-Devika is not Sarayü, as in the Anu.
+Devika is not Sarayū, as in the Anu.
 165. 19 and 21 they two are separ ately named.
 Br.
 S. 11.
 35 says that a certain malignant Ketu would strike down even Devika in the north.
 Pargiter (tr. of Mar, p.
 292) identified it with the river Deeg or Degh in the Punjab, Dr. V. S. Agtawala with the Vular lake in Kashmir (J.U.P.H.
 S. vol. 16 pp. 21-22) and Mr. Jagannātha (in J. U. P.H.S. vol. 17 part 2 p.
 78 supports Pargiter.
 With respect I agree with Mr. Jagannatha.
 Devikātaţa-(Devi is called Nandia

 here) M. 13.
 38 Devipithas-eight are enumerated IT